chris-pearce/scally/README.md

 - Follow these [CSS authoring guidelines](https://github.com/westfield/css_guidelines).
 Linting will catch a lot of this but not everything.
 - Test in all supported browsers and mobile platforms, [see](#browser-support).

-## Scally improvements, issues, questions, etc.
+## Scally improvements, issues, questions

-If you have would like to suggest any new components or utilities, any improvements, any issues or bugs, or just questions, for Scally, please [open a new issue](https://github.com/westfieldlabs/scally/issues) and label appropriately.
+If you have would like to suggest any new components or utilities, or any improvements, or any issues or bugs, or just ask a question, for Scally, please [open a new issue](https://github.com/westfieldlabs/scally/issues) and label appropriately.

 **Credit:** alot of this section was taken from and inspired by the [Contributing section](https://github.com/inuitcss/CONTRIBUTING/blob/master/README.md) of [inuit.css](https://github.com/csswizardry/inuit.css)